hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 end
 ```

-## How does the rake task geocode?
+## Geocoding locations and saving to the DB

 > Camis is a uniqe id number assigned to each establishment in the NYC Open Data API.